Albinmanuvel/Clickstream-Analytics-for-E-Commerce/README.md

-# Clickstream Analytics for E-Commerce
+# Real-time Clickstream Analytics and User Behavior Prediction Pipeline for E-commerce

 ## Overview
 A real-time analytics platform that processes and analyzes user clickstream data from e-commerce platforms to generate personalized product recommendations.
 The system uses a modern data engineering stack with streaming capabilities, machine learning, and containerized deployment options.